Nathan-Busse-private/All-Terrain-Arduino-Robotic-Interface/README.md

-# BUKKIE
+# A.T.A.R.I

+# [ All Terrain Arduino Robotic Interface ]

 # Introduction

 An offroad robot that uses an Arduino nano board with an L298N driver with a hc-06 bluetooth module.
 This robot uses three rgb led modules.
 One as a headlight another for a break light and a third to make the robot look like a high end gaming pc.

+# Chasis

+You can use any rc car chasis of your choice that has 2 motors.
+A motor that can drive the back wheels, Forward or reverse.
+A second motor that turns the left wheels left or right.

 # How it works.